un-loop/student-notes/dalene/definitions.md

 Getters and Setters
 The ‘get’ property is used to get the value of the variable and ‘set’ property is used to set the value to the variable.

+Continuous Integration?

+Explicit Return: This method of returning uses the return keyword to return the result from the function.
+Implicit Return: This method of returning doesn't use the return keyword, and returns the function result for you when you are working with a one line function body.